-Make it yourself - patterns and thread
+Make it yourself

 Part of the chain's brand essence was a self-imposed maximum price of sixpence (2½p).
 As a result, rather than selling made-up clothes, it specialised in selling everything that people would need to make their own garments at home.

 Life was very different in Edwardian times.
 Most homes had gas lighting and were heated by coal fires.
 There was no television or radio.
 A popular pastime on long winter evenings was to knit or sew.
-Many women repaired the family's clothes, and some also made items from scratch, guided by a paper pattern.
+Many women repaired the family's clothes, and some also made garments from scratch, guided by a paper pattern.

 When Woolworth first opened in Britain, it was one of the only international chains.
 It drew on thirty years of experience in the Main Streets of the USA, and incorporated design ideas from its stores in Canada and Buying Offices in France and Germany.
 The goal of the Buyers was to imitate the latest catwalk fashions from Paris, Milan and New York at sixpenny prices.

 The crocheted blouse illustrated could be made for half a crown (2s6d or 12½p) n the 1910s, equivalent to around £10.50 or $12 today.